Sujudi: Early life and education

 Sujudi was born on 9 September 1930 in Bogor as the seventh of twelve children.
 His father, Martamihardja, worked as a field officer in the Indonesian People's Bank.
 Sujudi began his studies at the Taman Siswa elementary school in Bogor.
 After finishing his primary education there in 1944, Sujudi continued his education at Bogor's junior high school and high school.
 He completed his secondary education in 1950.

 Upon finishing high school, Sujudi initially wanted to study chemistry at the Bandung Institute of Technology.
-However, due to his parent's financial condition, he decided to enter the medical faculty of the University of Indonesia (UI) in Salemba, Jakarta.
+However, due to his parents' financial condition, he decided to enter the medical faculty of the University of Indonesia (UI) in Salemba, Jakarta.
 He initially stayed in Bogor and had to commute to Jakarta, but later moved to Jakarta after obtaining a scholarship from the Department of Health.

 Sujudi finished his propaedeutics exam in 1952 and became an assistant lecturer in microbiology in 1954.
 Upon receiving his undergraduate degree in February 1956, Sujudi was sent by UI to study medicine at the Stanford University for a year.
 He returned to Indonesia in 1957 and continued studying medicine until he obtained a medical license in 1959.